haru02w/nix-persist/README.md

 #### Credits:

-These are the projects inspired me.
+These are the projects that inspired me:

 [nix-community/impermanence#108](https://github.com/nix-community/impermanence/pull/108)